mastanloginsoft/readme/README _main.md

 After running the Docker container you can see connector logs in the log directory on your host machine.

+## Version 2.0 Release Notes:
+    1) File Quarantine and Upload Process
+    2) Error Handling, Retry Logic, and Logging
+    3) Debugging

-## Release Notes - File Quarantine and Upload Process -1
+## 1. Release Notes - File Quarantine and Upload Process
 Overview

 This update focuses on the process of extracting quarantined files from Microsoft Defender, uploading those files to Microsoft Blob Storage, retrieving the files from the Blob, and submitting them for analysis to VMRay.
 The process includes a series of key steps that ensure proper handling, uploading, and submission of quarantine files, including validation, error handling, and retries.